-Committed to advancing individual freedom in the digital age, Muciri Law helps clients all over the world tackle new challenges and injustices resulting from the evolving uses of data and technology.
+Committed to advancing individual freedom in the digital age, Muciri Law is a solo practice that helps a small collection of clients all over the world tackle new challenges and injustices resulting from the evolving uses of data and technology.

 We offer our services on a sliding scale based on monthly income so our clients can have high-quality representation and their day in court without breaking the bank.
 This means that for most clients, our services are capped at a monthly rate and our contingency rates are also scaled to ensure legal costs do not undermine the value of your reward.
 We remain flexible to protect our clients’ financial peace of mind.